How to Eject USB from Mac/MacBook [Step-By-Step]

 Conclusion

-Improperly removing a USB device on Mac may cause data loss or file/disk corruption.
-This post introduces 6 ways for how to safely eject USB from Mac.
-Some tips to fix can’t eject USB on Mac are also offered.
+Improperly removing a USB device from your Mac can cause data loss or file/disk corruption.
+This post introduces 6 ways to safely eject a USB device from your Mac and offers tips to fix issues when you can't eject a USB.
 Hope it helps.